barsoom/auctionet-embed/README.md

 * 'sv' - Swedish

 ### heading (optional)

-The text heading for the widget
+Override the text heading for the widget.
+Defaults to a localized string like "Online auctions" (TODO: They're not all online auctions, so we should change this).

 ### backgroundColors (optional)
 These options are passed a JSON object :